RichardFurniss96/documentation/index.md

 ---
+layout: default
-title: Test
+title: Home
-has_children: true
-nav_order: 2
+nav_order: 1
+description: "This is a WIP docs site
+permalink: /
 ---

-# Look at muh page

-Sup

-gg ez
+# Focus on writing good documentation